About The Sustainable Living Programme

 From the eight Group Learning Guides, (or if available locally, from a one-term tutored evening class series), find out what could make your house a healthier, warmer place, and how you can reduce your weekly waste.
-Six more topics are: travel options to reduce carbon footprint, organic gardening basics, water saving, food shopping options, eco-building design and community resilience.
-All these topics have a practical focus, and are independent of commercial bias as there's no advertising carried within the materials.
+Other topics are: travel options to reduce carbon footprint, organic gardening basics, water saving, food shopping options, eco-building design and community resilience.
+All these topics have a practical focus, and are independent of commercial bias as there's no advertising within the materials.
 Local government support makes this possible.

 Interested?
 Register your address now on this site, to get occasional newsletter alerts by email, such as when we publish new materials or extra Councils join the programme.
-We suggest you visit our districts page first, to find out if your local council is taking part in Sustainable Living and if it is a subscriber, you can register to download the Learning Guides free of charge in 2016-2017.
+We suggest you visit our districts page first, to check if your local council is taking part and if so can register at the link heading that page to get acces to the Learning Guides free of charge in 2017-2018.
 These are in PDF format, ready to print or to view on-screen.